JacobBRodriguez/202-Team-Project-Copy-/Project Journal (Chanip).md

 - We don't have zoom meeting this week because we are doing our own part, and there is nothing need to talk about, and the process goes smoothly.
 - We still have slack chat to let everyone know what is the next step, and how's everything going.
 - the conclusion is that we are all focusing on the project and still need time to make a big progress.

+#### Week 7 (11/18/2020):

+no progress this week

+#### Week 8 (11/25/2020):

+##### What tasks did I work on / complete?
+- UML diagrams, and part of the documentation
+##### What am I planning to work on next?
+- documentation

+##### What tasks are blocked waiting on another team member?
+- none, since I will work on front end alone, and other will work on back end.

+##### XP Core Value Status (Communication):
+- We don't have zoom meeting this week because we are doing our own part, and there is nothing need to talk about, and the process goes smoothly.
+- We still have slack chat to let everyone know what is the next step, and how's everything going.
+- the conclusion is that front-end is done, back-end group is working on the implementation now.